BishrGhalil/epookman-gui/README.md

-# epookman
+# epookman-gui
-epookman is a terminal ebook manager written in Python.
-Inspired by [ranger](https://github.com/ranger/ranger) file manager.
+epookman-gui is a gui ebook manager written in Python and Qt.
-It supports VI key bindings, And provides a minimalistic curses interface.

 > Under Development